 The Narrows Hike

 We took the shuttle two more stops to the Temple of Sinawava stop at the very end of the shuttle route.
-This is the beginning of the Narrows hike which is basically walking in between the canyons of Zion.
+This is the beginning of the Narrows hike which is basically walking in between the canyons of Zion National Park.
 There’s a flowing stream throughout the entire hike and you’re basically walking in knee to waist deep water the entire time.
 Our lack of planning really festered here as we did not have the right shoes or pants.

 The park actually rents waterproof shoes for this specific hike but we decided we were too cool for that (for whatever reason), and we ended up hiking in our sneakers.
 We saw other people that were doing this too, but after that first dip in the somewhat freezing water, I knew it was going to be a rough hike.
 The water is not warm in October but eventually, my feet either lost feeling or got used to the cold water and I wasn’t as bothered.